Factbox: Sports events around the world hit by coronavirus pandemic

 - Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were canceled.

 - The annual Boat Race competition, set for March 29 on the River Thames in London, was canceled.
-[L8N2B9A0A]

 - Four Six Nations matches were postponed.